mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 1970s.
 It was gradually added to and developed through many years to become the standard setting for Traveller games.
-The body of information set in the OTU published over the years has become known as the ‘Traveller Canon’.
+The body of information set in the OTU published over the years has become known as the 'Traveller Canon'.
 However, since canon was developed by different people at different times there are inevitably a few inconsistencies and even contradictions.

-This means that at times it was necessary to choose between conflicting versions of ‘canon’ or to eliminate concepts that jarred with either the remainder of the setting or with common sense.
+This means that at times it was necessary to choose between conflicting versions of 'canon' or to eliminate concepts that jarred with either the remainder of the setting or with common sense.
 Where this was done any changes made as a result are as subtle as possible.